THE DEATH STEWPOT

 Ancient cultures were bound together by their creation stories and after death beliefs.
 They gave the culture identity and a sense of purpose.

 Since Darwin and Einstein our culture has developed a new set of creation beliefs.
-However our culture has avoided the subject of death... which is a shame because some new ideas about death would be comforting.
+However our culture has avoided the subject of death... some new ideas about death might be comforting.

-This is the stewpot model, about what could happen, to us, after death ...
+I would like to describe the stewpot model, about what could happen, to us, after death.

 The stewpot cooks .. and each of us is a BLUB (a beautiful individual blub, and no other blub will ever be exactly like it) – it lasts a split second then splashes out, evaporating and condensating into steam and smells... and then... over the course of the next 30 minutes... what was previously just one BLUB will become part of hundreds of new BLUBS...!